Open-Acidification/Open-Acidification.github.io/_docs/02-pcb-assembly.md

 ![2-relay module plugged into the PCB](/assets/images/relay_module_attached.jpg)

 ### Attaching high voltage wires to relay
-Cut two pieces of stranded 14-gauge wire to a length of approximately 3.5 cm.
+Cut two pieces of stranded 14 gauge (AWG) wire to a length of approximately 3.5 cm.
 ![high voltage sires to relay](/assets/images/wires_cut.jpg)

 Strip the insulation of the last 5mm of each end.